World Literature Major

 The study of twentieth century North American, British, and/or Post-colonial literatures.
 Prerequisite: Two 100 division English courses.
 Breadth-Humanities.

 The intensive study of a selection of literary works in English, mainly from regions other than Canada, Britain and the United States.
 The course may focus on one or several literatures or individual authors, and will be organized according to specific critical methodologies.
 Prerequisite: One 300 division English course.
-Reserved for English honours, major, joint major and minor students.
+Reserved for English honours, major, joint major, minor and creative writing minor students.
 The course may be repeated for credit if a different topic is taught though students who obtained credit for ENGL 492W prior to Summer 2015 may not take this course for further credit.
 Writing.

 The relationship of music and culture, with emphasis on traditional and contemporary music in Asia, Africa, the Middle East, Latin America and the Caribbean, and indigenous cultures of North America.
 Specific cultural areas may be selected for intensive study in any particular term.
 May be of particular interest to students in other departments.
 Prerequisite: 45 units.
 Students with credit for FPA 341 may not take this course for further credit.